 Believe it or not, risotto in soup is amazing.
 It gets rehydrated and provides additional flavors and textures to soups.
-You can add it to most soups, but make sure the flavors coincide with each other.
+You can add it to most soups, but make sure the flavors first complement each other well.

-We hope this guide to freezing risotto (and alternatives) was useful.
+We hope this guide to freezing risotto was useful.
 Just in case, we’ve included some other questions you may have about this delicious Italian meal.

-Risotto can be defrosted in a few ways:
+Risotto can be defrosted in a few different ways:

 - You can allow the risotto to defrost on a plate in the refrigerator overnight.